Directed by Robert Wise

 An incredibly powerful alien entity is heading directly toward Earth.
 It’s already encountered the Klingons and kicked their asses back to Qo’nos without breaking a sweat.
 The entity calls itself V’ger and says it has one mission: “To learn all that is learnable and transmit that information to The Creator.”
 V’ger insists that The Creator is on Earth.
 But nobody on Earth has the intelligence or knowledge to have created something like V’ger.
 It’s a frighteningly huge bio-organic machine that has actually digitized whole star systems to contain within its cosmic data base to enhance its already universal knowledge.
 Nobody knows what it’s intentions are once it reaches Earth.

 The only starship that can intercept V’ger before it reaches Earth is The Enterprise.
-Now, I could go into a whole dialog about how Starfleet must be really low on starships since just about every plot of a Star Trek movie hinges on the Enterprise being the only starship within range of whatever threat is going to destroy Earth but I won’t.
+Now, right here I could go into a whole 10K word dissertation about how Starfleet must be really low on starships since just about every plot of a Star Trek movie hinges on the Enterprise being the only starship within range of whatever threat is going to destroy Earth but I won’t.
 Just go with it.

 Admiral James T. Kirk (William Shatner) does some back door maneuvering to screw his protégé Captain William Deckard (Stephen Collins) out of command of The Enterprise.
 Kirk claims his expertise in handling alien intelligences during the five-year mission of The Enterprise qualifies him to deal with V’ger.
 It also helps that most of his former crew such as Chief of Engineering/ Commander Scott (James Doohan) Commander Uhura ( Nichelle Nichols) Chief of Security/Operations Chevok (Walter Konig) Nurse and now Dr. Chapel (Majel Barrett) as well as Helmsman Sulu (George Takei) are still assigned to The Enterprise.
 But still Kirk can’t undertake this mission without his conscience Dr. Leonard ‘Bones’ McCoy (DeForest Kelley) and his spare brain Mr. Spock (Leonard Nimoy) Along the way they all grapple with Existential Issues such as what is the Nature of Existence? and Is This All That I Am, Is There Nothing More?
 And yeah, they have to figure out how this all relates to V’ger before it destroys Earth.